Demand for Salesforce Developers Continues to Expand

 }

 Classes using the global access modifier are accessible by Apex everywhere.
-An example would be a class that allows an external application to invoke an Apex Web service to perform an action in your Salesforce application.
+An example would be a class that allows an external application to invoke an Apex Web service to act on your Salesforce application.

 global class MyWebService {